JoergHeseler/gltf-validator-for-archivematica/README.md

 ### In the command line prompt:

 You can use the validator at the command line prompt by typing `python gltf-validator.py <GLTF file to validate>`.
-You might also add `--validator-path=<path to the official gltf_validator>`.
+You may also want to add `--validator-path=<path to the official gltf_validator>`.

 ## Dependencies